 Growth in Mozambique has eroded in 2016, with the latest forecast for real GDP growth downgraded to 3.7%.
-In 2017 it is expected to be between 6.9%.
+In 2018 it is expected to be between 5,5%.
 Once offshore gas projects start generating export revenues in the early 2020s, the economy is expected to significantly expand, potentially yielding some of the highest rates of real GDP growth in Sub-Saharan Africa.
 Growth could reach double digits after 2022, assuming gas projects become operational in 2023.

-In 2015 the inflation rate was 10.6% (the Government's objective for 2015 was 5.0%).
+In November 2017 the inflation rate was 7,5% (against 2016 inflation rate of 27%).
 The metical has depreciated by approximately 70% against the US Dollar during 2016, the currency having already depreciated by 36% in 2015.
 The Bank of Mozambique's attempts to provide sufficient foreign exchange resources for the economy to continue functioning were not enough to limit inflationary pressure and volatility.